srid/purescript-book-sources/chapter6.md

 - `map id xs = xs`
 - `map g (map f xs) = map (g <<< f) xs`

 The first law is the _identity law_.
-It states that lifting the identity function over a structure just returns the original structure.
+It states that lifting the identity function (the function which returns its argument unchanged) over a structure just returns the original structure.
 This makes sense since the identity function does not modify its input.

 The second law is the _composition law_.
 It states that mapping one function over a structure, and then mapping a second, is the same thing as mapping the composition of the two functions over the structure.